Miguel Duhamel

 Miguel Duhamel (born May 26, 1967) is a Canadian former professional motorcycle racer.
 He is the son of Canadian Motorsport Hall of Fame member Yvon Duhamel.
 He is tied with Toni Elias for the fourth-winningest rider in the AMA Superbike series with 32 wins (Mat Mladin is #1 with 82, Josh Hayes is #2 with 61, and Cameron Beaubier is #3 with 38).
-Duhamel was inducted into the AMA Motorcycle Hall of Fame in 2016.
+Duhamel was inducted into the AMA Motorcycle Hall of Fame in 2016 as well as the Motorsports Hall of Fame of America in 2025.

 Racing career

 Born in LaSalle, Quebec, Duhamel began his professional racing career in 1988.
 He raced for Honda in the FIM Endurance Cup and for Team Suzuki in the Canadian Superbike Championship.
 He also rode a limited AMA 250 Grand Prix schedule.
 Duhamel won his first AMA Superbike race in 1990 at Heartland Park Topeka, and was the AMA Superbike Rookie of the Year.

 Duhamel won the 1991 Daytona 200, when he replaced the injured Randy Renfrow.
 He also won seven races en route to winning the AMA 600cc SuperSport Championship.
 He won the 1992 FIM World Endurance Team Championship with Team Kawasaki France.
 He finished twelfth in the 500cc Grand Prix World Championship that year for Team Yamaha France, the only time he raced at this level.

-He was the 1993 AMA 600cc SuperSport Champion on a Kawasaki after winning seven races.
+Duhamel was the 1993 AMA 600cc SuperSport Champion on a Kawasaki after winning seven races.
 He won the AMA Superbike final at Sears Point by beating Doug Polen by inches.
 In 1994, Harley-Davidson selected Duhamel to race its VR1000 Superbike.
 He led parts of the Mid-Ohio and Brainerd Superbike finals, which were the only times the Harley VR1000 led an AMA Superbike race.

 Duhamel became the first Canadian to win the AMA Superbike title in 1995.
 He was named the 1995 AMA Pro Athlete of the Year.
 He had six consecutive AMA Superbike wins, which broke Wayne Rainey's record of five victories.
 Duhamel also dominated the 600 SuperSport Championship by winning nine of the 11 events.
 His eight straight victories broke Doug Polen's record.
 Duhamel finished third and fourth at the U.S. round of World Superbike, mirroring the results of teammate Mike Hale.

-In 1996, he became the winningest rider in SuperSport with his 28th career victory.
+In 1996, Duhamel became the winningest rider in SuperSport with his 28th career victory.
 Duhamel won his fourth 600cc SuperSport Championship, after reaching the podium in all but three events.
 Duhamel won four Superbike races (Daytona, Pomona, Homestead, and Loudon) and had six podium finishes in ten events.